mindspore-ai/docs/tutorials/inference/source_en/multi_platform_inference_ascend_310_air.md

 ## Inference Directory Structure

 Create a directory to store the inference code project, for example, `/home/HwHiAiUser/Ascend/ascend-toolkit/20.0.RC1/acllib_linux.arm64/sample/acl_execute_model/acl_resnet50_sample`.
-The `inc`, `src`, and `test_data` directory code can be obtained from the [official website](https://gitee.com/mindspore/docs/tree/r1.1/tutorials/tutorial_code/acl_resnet50_sample), and the `model` directory stores the exported `AIR` model file and the converted `OM` model file.
+The `inc`, `src`, and `test_data` [sample code](https://gitee.com/mindspore/docs/tree/r1.1/tutorials/tutorial_code/acl_resnet50_sample) can be obtained from the official website, and the `model` directory stores the exported `AIR` model file and the converted `OM` model file.
 The `out` directory stores the executable file generated after building and the output result directory.
 The directory structure of the inference code project is as follows:

 ```text
 └─acl_resnet50_sample